-Sorry to be a spoiler, but the basic costing formula the previous selling price was £2.70, this increased to £3.19 in this scenario.
+Sorry to be a spoiler, but the basic costing formula the previous selling price was £2.70, which increased to £3.19 in this scenario.

 Here are some fixed costs that I didn’t mention in the standard costing method.
 These extra costs should be considered if running (or planning to expand into) a large bakery format.
 There may be plenty more to consider depending on your situation.
 If there’s any that I’ve missed let me know in the comments below!

 Managing people and the day-to-day paperwork of a business takes time or if you hire someone, money.
 In a lean start-up, you might do the bulk of this sort of work yourself initially, otherwise outsourcing experts or building your own team will be necessary to complete these tasks.

 Either way, you will have to incorporate these expenses into your monthly fixed costs.